 - 1. All clothing must be clean. - 2.
 No student may wear any article of clothing or display any insignia or sign which shows disrespect for any race, creed, color, sex or nationality. - 3.
-Clothing that displays anti-social, immoral, or illegal behavior is not permitted. - 4.
-Articles of clothing that display an obscene, or suggestive phrase, will not be worn in school. - 5.
-Students are not to have overcoats and hats in their possession during school hours.
-All overcoats are to be kept in the student's locker.
+Clothing displaying anti-social, immoral, or illegal behavior is not permitted. - 4.
+Articles of clothing displaying an obscene or suggestive phrase will not be worn in school. - 5.
+Students are not to have coats and hats in their possession during school hours.
+All coats are to be kept in the student's locker.
 Hats are not to be worn while inside the building.
-Hats should be removed immediately upon entering the building and should not be put on until exiting through the doors outside the building. - 6.
+Hats must be removed immediately upon entering the building and should not be put on until exiting through the doors outside the building. - 6.
 Occult apparel or symbols may not be worn during the school day or at school-sponsored activities. - 7.
 Shorts, if worn, must be of appropriate length.
 The rule will be when your arms are at your side, your shorts can be no shorter than where your fingertips touch your leg.
 The same rule will apply to the length of girl's skirts. - 8.
 Shirts or tops must contain modest coverage and extend past the waist.
 Tank tops, tops with spaghetti straps, shirts that bare the midriff and skin-tight clothing are not permitted.
 The width of the strap on tops must cover the bottom of the neck to the top of the arm. - 9.
 Clothing with excessive holes or tears that are above fingertip length are not permitted. - 10.
 Articles of clothing that advertise or promote alcohol, tobacco or narcotics are not permitted. - 11.
 For reasons of health and safety, all students shall wear safe shoes.
 Slippers and shoes with wheels are not acceptable. - 12.
-Halter tops, tank tops and tube tops are not permitted.
-Off the shoulder tops that bare the shoulders are not acceptable. - 13.
-Sun glasses may be worn if medically prescribed or approved by the school nurse. - 14.
+Halter tops, tank tops, tube tops or off the shoulder tops are not permitted. - 13.
+Sunglasses may be worn if medically prescribed. - 14.
 Hats or inappropriate headgear are not permitted. - 15.
 Chains that present a hazard or that could be used as a weapon may not be worn in school. - 16.
-Undergarments should not be exposed. - 17.
-Pajama pants are not permitted to be worn to school. - 18.
-Tight fitting attire must be covered by a shirt or shorts that reach the fingertips.
+Undergarments are not not be exposed. - 17.
+Pajama pants are not permitted to be worn. - 18.
+Tight-fitting attire must be covered by a shirt or shorts that reach the fingertips. - 19.
+Students may not bring blankets to KACC.